 Discovering Martin's Crossing Graves

-Later in the summer I learned of yet more abandoned graves in two different areas of the Martin's Crossing subdivision in Stone Mountain, also in residential back yards, likely graves of some of the other original families in the area, such as the Crowes.
+Later in the summer I learned of yet more abandoned graves in two different areas of the Martin's Crossing subdivision in Stone Mountain, also in residential back yards, likely graves of some of the other original settlers in the area, such as the Crowe and Smith-McElroy families.
 A long time ago, people often buried loved ones and slaves directly on their plantations and farms.
-It would appear that land development does not always favor the dead or remember history.
-It's painful to consider how many more abandoned graves could still be out there along South Hairston, Sheppard, Elam, Redan, and Rowland Rd., and really wherever there were once vast acres of plantations.
+As more time goes by, it would appear that land development does not always favor the dead or remember history.
+It's painful to consider how many more forgotten graves might still be out there along South Hairston, Sheppard, Elam, Redan, and Rowland Rd., and really wherever there were once vast acres of plantations.